 *Moisture: When hardwood floors are exposed to moisture, the water that gets into the floor board affects the look of those floors.
 Out of the three factors, this one is not as big as a worry due to the knowledge out there about how to keep the majority of moisture away from hardwood floors.

 Now that you have a good understanding of the factors that cause hardwood floors to fade, let’s talk about how to refinish your hardwood floors.
 Although the process is detailed, it can be a fun project and leave you proud of the end result.

 1) Sand off the old finish.
 This is important in creating a smooth surface for the new finish you will apply.
 You can rent a walk behind hardwood sander and purchase hardwood floor abrasives for the majority of the flooring.
 An additional hand held sander which you can also rent gets the smaller hard to reach areas especially corners.

 2) Vacuum up the leftover residue from sanding and wipe down with a cloth as well.
 This ensures none of the dust from sanding goes into the next stage of refinishing your floors.

-3) Pick out the shade of finish you want to refinish your hardwood floors.
+3) Pick out the shade of hardwood floor finish you want to refinish your hardwood floors.
 Make sure you test it out before doing the whole floor so you know you will be happy with it.

 4) Start applying the first coat of finish making sure to follow the directions on drying times between coats.

 5) Apply the second and final coat and wait at least 24 hours before placing any furniture back into the room.
 Hardwood floor fading is inevitable over time.
-While you can’t prevent it, there are steps to take in getting back the original shade of flooring you had when the floors were installed.
+While you can’t prevent it, there are steps to take in getting back the original shade of flooring you had when you purchased them from the floor supply store.
 With anything nice in a home, there is work behind keeping it looking its best.
 Hopefully this helps you understand why hardwood floor fading occurs and steps to get it back to its nicest condition!